morningconsult/go-elasticsearch-alerts/README.md

 #### Email Output Configuration Parameters

 * `address` (string: `""`) - The SMTP server address.
 This should be in `<host>:<port>` format (e.g. `smtp.gmail.com:587`).
 This field is required.
-* `username` (string: `""`) - The "from" email address.
+* `from` (string: `""`) - The "from" email address.
 This email address will be used in authentication.
 This field is required.
 * `to` ([]string: `[]`) - The "to" addresses to which email alerts will be sent.
 At least one email address is required.
 * `auth_host` (string: `""`) - The host to which the SMTP client will authenticate (e.g. `smtp.gmail.com`).
 This field is required.
 * `password` (string: `""`) - The password with which the SMTP client will authenticate to the host.
 If you do not wish to specify the password in the configuration file, you can set the password using the `GO_ELASTICSEARCH_ALERTS_SMTP_PASSWORD` environment variable.
 This field is required (either in the configuration file or in the environment variable).